Amplitude-Developer-Docs/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 </script>
 ```

+NOTE: For the latest version of the snippet loader, refer to this [documentation](https://github.com/amplitude/Amplitude-TypeScript/tree/main/packages/analytics-browser#installing-via-script-loader).

 For NPM and other installation methods [click here](https://github.com/amplitude/Amplitude-TypeScript/tree/v1.x/packages/plugin-ga-events-forwarder-browser#1-import-amplitude-packages).

 It's important to initialize the Amplitude SDK in order to start capturing events and user properties.
 By including this initialization snippet in your application, you are initializing Amplitude.
 You must replace `'YOUR_API_KEY'` with your actual Amplitude API key, which you can find in your Amplitude account.